the-engine-room/2015/index.md

 * [Amy O’Donnell](https://twitter.com/amy_odonnell) of Oxfam gave a number of RDF related presentations at events in the UK and Germany
 * [Norman Shamas](https://twitter.com/NormanShamas) included a number of RDF topics in various Tech Change courses.
 * [Jos Berens](https://twitter.com/jos_berens) spoke about responsible data at various open data for peace events

+We plan to continue to investing and growing this network of experts in the coming year.

 ### through research and documentation

 Making All Voices Count ([MAVC](http://www.makingallvoicescount.org/)) – together with the [Network Society](http://www.networksociety.co.za/report-highlights.php) initiative at the University of the Witwatersrand in South Africa, and [Pawa254](http://pawa254.org/) in Kenya, we have been working on a research project that aims to understand how voice and accountability initiatives in Kenya and South Africa choose technology tools, and whether targeted information could improve the process.
 The project is producing a peer-reviewed article, a longer report and an online framework designed to be help organisations choosing a tool think through the process.
 The research is supported by Making All Voices Count.

 The [Transparency and Accountability Initiative](http://www.transparency-initiative.org/) (T/AI) contracted the engine room to conduct qualitative research on the roles, activities and self-conceptions of social movements in the tech, transparency and accountability field, to understand when and how the international support and funding communities can best support their work for social good.
 This research culminated in the publishing of three think-pieces, two of which were produced by the engine room team: